Sudislav: Biography

-Sudislav spent about 25 years in prison before his three nephews—Iziaslav of Kiev, Sviatoslav of Chernigov, and Vsevolod of Pereyaslav—set him free in 1059.
-On his release, Sudislav was forced to swear an "oath of fealty" to them and to take "the monastic habit", according to the Russian Primary Chronicle.
+He spent about 25 years in prison before his three nephews—Iziaslav of Kiev, Sviatoslav of Chernigov, and Vsevolod of Pereyaslav—set him free in 1059.
+According to the Primary Chronicle, on his release Sudislav was forced to swear an "oath of fealty" to them and to take "the monastic habit".
 Sudislav settled in the Monastery of Saint George in Kiev where he died in 1063.